Osiris-Team/Osiris-Team/dev_contract.md

 - Minimum 8 hours of work per week guaranteed.
 - The Client can get the Developers' phone number, on request and call any time.
 - The Client can benefit from live-chat and screen-sharing support.
 - The Clients' tasks get prioritized over Clients with the "Basic" and "Pro" rates.

-### 13.4 Details

-- If the Developer fails to deliver the minimum guaranteed work hours per week, the missing time is added to the next week, however the maximum amount of pending hours is capped at 40.
-- The Client can change the minimum guaranteed work hours at any time to something lower (also to 0 hours) by contacting the Developer.
-- The rate used in the payment will be the rate with the latest proposal date and mentioned at the top of the contract.
-- Payment is to be made to Developer's PayPal email osiris_support@pm.me (osiris[underScore]support[aT]pm[DoT]me).
-- Payment processing fees and/or currency conversion fees are to be paid by the Developer per PayPal's "Goods and Services" payment type.

 ## 14. Payment Logic

-There are different ways to handle payments (listed below), for different kinds of customers.
+- One (1) of the sub-sections listed below (Sections Prepaid, Postpaid, FPW Subscription, FP Subscription) must be explicitly selected and agreed upon in writing by both parties.
+Once selected, the remaining subsections shall be deemed inapplicable and without legal effect for the purposes of this Agreement.
-For each payment logic following terms also apply:
+- For each subsection following terms also apply:
   - The Client has 5 days to complete the payment upon receiving the invoice email or the due date.
       - Payment is deemed completed at the time the Developer receives confirmation by the payment processor.
   - If payment is not received 24 hours after the above time frame, a 15% lateness fee can be added to the overall balance per week.
 <br>For example:

 | Date                                   | Amount Due  |